Curried Sauteed Cauliflower

-Curried Sauteed Cauliflower is called Gobi Taktakin in India where it’s a popular street food, and this fun way to cook cauliflower is a great low-carb side dish.
+This delicious Curried Cauliflower is called Gobi Taktakin in India, where it’s a popular dish that’s sold on the street.
+And this fun way to cook cauliflower is a great side dish that’s very low in carbs.

 Back in the early days of my blog I did a series of recipes adapted from Mark Bittman’s book The Best Recipes in the World (affiliate link).
-This international cookbook has dishes that Bittman traveled all over the world to sample, great job if you can get it, right?
+This international cookbook has dishes that Bittman traveled all over the world to sample, and that sounds like a great job if you can get it, right?
 I think I liked every recipe I made from the book; I just wish I could try them all in the original countries.

-This is a recipe where the chopped cauliflower, onion, and spices are quickly stir-fried over high heat, and I like the way the cauliflower still has a little crunch when it’s done.
-Mark Bittman says that cumin seeds are optional in the recipe, but they’re so traditional in Indian cooking and they add so much flavor that I’d probably opt for a recipe like Curry Roasted Cauliflower if you only have ground cumin.
+This Curried Cauliflower is a recipe where the chopped cauliflower, onion, and spices are quickly stir-fried over high heat, and I like the way the cauliflower still has a little crunch when it’s done.
+In India, this is made on the street and and knives are used to chop the cauliflower on huge griddles, and Bittman says the name comes from the sound the knives make as they chop.

 What ingredients do you need for this recipe?